Last updated: May 6, 2026

 | VA pension with Aid & Attendance or Survivors Pension | Cash benefit that may be used toward care and housing costs | Fast placement or guaranteed approval | Veterans and eligible surviving spouses |

-| PACE | Comprehensive medical and long-term care services in the community | A normal assisted living monthly room-and-board bill in most cases | Older adults who can still live safely in the community with support |
+| PACE | Medical and long-term care services in the community | A normal assisted living monthly room-and-board bill in most cases | Older adults who can still live safely in the community with support |

-| Private pay, long-term care insurance, or family funds | Any facility that accepts the payment source | Protection from rate increases or future affordability problems | Families who need speed or do not fit public-benefit rules |
+| Private pay, long-term care insurance guide, or family funds | Any facility that accepts the payment source | Protection from rate increases or future affordability problems | Families who need speed or do not fit public-benefit rules |

 Medi-Cal and the Assisted Living Waiver in California

 The Assisted Living Waiver is California’s main Medicaid-related route for assisted living.
-It is a Home and Community-Based Services waiver approved for the current term through 28 February 2029.
+It is a Home and Community-Based Services waiver approved for the current term through February 28, 2029.

-What it does not cover: California is very clear that participants must pay their own room and board and keep some money for personal and incidental needs.
+What it does not cover: California is clear that ALW participants must pay their own room and board and keep some money for personal and incidental needs.
 That is why ALW can be life-changing for care costs but still leave a real monthly gap.

 Why the 2026 Medi-Cal asset rules matter